alijatoi/Weather-App-OpenSource/README.md

 ## Weather App using Kotlin

 #### To Do :
-Adding Paging for better retrieving of results from the server
+Adding Paging for optimized retrieving of results from the server

 ### Description